sourcegraph/about/handbook/marketing/ad_conversion_flows.md

 # Digital Ad Conversion Flows

 We run advertisements on several platforms, including Google, Bing, and LinkedIn.
-We measure the effectiveness of our digital adveritsements by tracking the number of key actions taken by users that land on our site from ads.
+We measure the effectiveness of our digital advertisements by tracking the number of key actions taken by users that land on our site from ads.
 These key actions are called conversion goals.
 Goals include actions like filling out a form, signing up for an account, or conducting a search on Sourcegraph.com.

 This document describes how we set up and measure conversion goals for digital advertising campaigns for each major platform.
 At a high level, we set up Tags in Google Tag Manager that fire events when certain actions are conducted on our site.
 These events are then sent to the respective ad platform, where we define goals by matching on these events.